m-ali-awan/gpt-json-sanitizer/README.md

 A package to fix JSON responses from ChatGPT.
 Sometimes getting valid json responses from OpenAI becomes very hard, and we get broken responses eg: missing brackets.
 Adding extra words like ```json etc.
 Here, I am trying to handle such cases by post-processing.
 All the cases which we are handling now can be found in `tests`, but I know there can be more.
 So let me know in issues, and we can extend it further.
+If you find this helpful, leave a star on GitHub so I know it is useful :)

 ## Installation